cossacklabs/product-docs/acra/regulations/_index.md

 ## PCI DSS

-Acra can solve some of PCI DSS requirements, and can be creatively used to reinforce others:
+Acra fulfils some PCI DSS requirements, and can be creatively used to reinforce others:

 **Requirement 1.
 A firewall configuration must be installed and maintained**